Emergency Management Agency

 East Providence, RI 02914

-The East Providence Emergency Management Agency, housed within the Planning Department, plans and prepares for natural, manmade and terrorist disasters.
-The agency trains volunteers, educates the public, coordinates evacuations and the opening of shelters, provides meteorological support for the City, and works with local, state and federal agencies on emergency management initiatives.
+The East Providence Emergency Management Agency (EMA), housed within the Planning Department, plans and prepares for natural, manmade and terrorist disasters.
+The agency educates the public, coordinates evacuations and the opening of shelters, and provides meteorological support for the City.
+City EMA works closely with other local, state and federal agencies including the RI Department of Health, RI Emergency Management Agency, and FEMA on emergency management initiatives.

-Local weather: The website for the National Weather Service (NWS) Office in Taunton, http://www.erh.noaa.gov/box/, displays all weather watches and warnings for the southern New England area on a regional map and provides forecasts and discussions.
-The site contains links to other NWS forecast offices nationwide, and to other NOAA weather-related sites including the National Hurricane Center.
+Local Weather: The website for the National Weather Service (NWS) Office in Taunton, http://www.weather.gov/box/ displays all weather watches and warnings for the southern New England area on a regional map and provides forecasts and discussions.
+The site contains links to other NWS forecast offices nationwide, and to other NOAA weather-related sites.
 For local NWS Watch/Warning criteria, see our own Guide to National Weather Service Watches, Warnings and Advisories .

-The First 72 Is On You - Individual Preparedness Checklist from RI Emergency Management and the City of East Providence.
+The First 72 Is On You - Individual Preparedness Checklist from East Providence Emergency Management and the RI Emergency Management Agency.

 National Grid: To report a power outage, call 1-800-322-3223.
 To report an odor of natural gas, call 1-800-640-1595.

 General Emergency Preparedness information is available on the Rhode Island Emergency Management Agency website.
 The FEMA preparedness webpage, http://www.fema.gov/areyouready/ offers assistance on preparing for many different potential hazards.

 Department of Homeland Security